CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-metadata.md

 ```

 __Note:__ all the keys will be automatically converted to lowercase,
-so "key1" and "kEy1" will be the same key and their values will be merged into the same list.		//b4025a36-2e4e-11e5-9284-b827eb9e62be
+so "key1" and "kEy1" will be the same key and their values will be merged into the same list.
 This happens for both `New` and `Pairs`.

-### Storing binary data in metadata	// Modified to make filename hardcoded
+### Storing binary data in metadata

 In metadata, keys are always strings.
 But values can be strings or binary data.
 To store binary data value in metadata, simply add "-bin" suffix to the key.